 Multiplication of constant(s) by input variable(s) is a ubiquitous operation in many DSP applications such as fast Fourier transforms (FFTs), FIR and infinite impulse response (IIR) filters, discrete cosine transforms (DCTs), and integer cosine transforms (ICTs).
 Since the constants are fixed and determined beforehand in these DSP blocks, the constant multiplications are generally realized under a shift-adds architecture using only adders, subtractors, and shifts [Nguyen and Chatterjee 2000].
-Note that shifts by a constant value can be realized using only wires that represent no hardware cost.
-In the last two decades, efficient algorithms have been proposed for not only minimizing the number of operations, but also for optimizing the gate-level area, delay, throughput, and power dissipation of the shift-adds design of constant multiplications [Aksoy et al.
+Note that shifts by a constant value can be realized using only wires which represent no hardware cost.
+In the last two decades, efficient algorithms have been proposed for not only minimizing the number of operations, but also for optimizing the gate-level area, delay, throughput, and power dissipation of the shift-adds design of constant multiplications [Aksoy et al. 2008; Aksoy et al. 2010; Aksoy et al. 2012; Boullis and Tisserand 2005; Dempster and Macleod 1995; Hartley 1996; Johansson et al. 2005; Johansson et al. 2011; Kang and Park 2001; Kumm et al. 2012; Thong and Nicolici 2010; Park and Kang 2001; Voronenko and Püschel 2007].